Sewer56/Reloaded-Mod-Loader/README.md

 ![Git for Windows setup](https://i.imgur.com/RdcabVT.png)

+### Cannot see local variables when debugging Reloaded Mods:

+Try enabling `Native Code Debugging` under Project => Properties => Debug for your current project as well as `Use Managed Compatibility Mode` under Tools => Options => Debugging.

+This applies regardless of whether the debugger has been manually attached at runtime by the user or via `Debugger.Launch()`.

 # Project Structure
 Reloaded composes of the various following sub-projects, which are all components of Project Reloaded: